pcf-training-class/PCF-Training/07. Blue-Green Deployments/readme.md

 # Blue-Green Deployments

-1. Befor deploying the new version of the app, let's scale the current version of ```articulate``` app to 2 instances
+1. Before deploying the new version of the app, let's scale the current version of ```articulate``` app to 2 instances

     ```cf scale articulate -i 2```